swordfischer/swordfischer.github.io/_posts/2023-12-28-HTB-WriteUp-OpTinselTrace-5.md

 9. [Please confirm the process ID of the process that encrypted our files.](#9-please-confirm-the-process-id-of-the-process-that-encrypted-our-files)

 # Discussion
+We have read the scenario, and the tasks we are looking to answer.
+There are some points of information that we can pull from this, that can assist us in our further analysis.
+- A domain controller has been exploited
+- Files have been encrypted

+Some of the keywords here are "task", "encrypt", "exploit".

+It may not be all the relevant information that we can deduce, but limiting the information that we look for is crucial when sifting through mountains of data.

+# Answering the tasks
 First, we need to grab the `optinseltrace5.zip` file, and unzip it, it contains two files `DC01.northpole.local-KAPE.zip` and `encrypted_files_suspicious_file.zip`.
 The first is a forensic collection of data, and the latter is some encrypted files with `.xmax` ending and a `splunk_svc.dll` file.

-# Answering the tasks
 Let's start by analyzing the data in our KAPE directory.
 Most likely, the CVE will not be shown as a clear-text string but rather a series of actions.

 I recently came to learn of [Hayabusa](https://github.com/Yamato-Security/hayabusa), so I'll be using that.
 We'll just pull all information and dump that into a CSV we can view with a tool like [TimelineExplorer](https://ericzimmerman.github.io/#!index.md).